gitter-badger/tynn/README.md

 ## Settings

-Each application has a `settings` hash where you can store configuration.
+Each application has a `settings` hash where configuration can be stored.
 By default, settings are inherited.

 ```ruby
 Tynn.set(:layout, "layout")